juzim/home-assistant.io/source/_integrations/media_source.markdown

 for example, the Samba add-on.
 Users of Home Assistant Container can mount a volume of their choice to `/media`.

-If you are a Home Assistant Core user, the default directory called is called `media` under the configuration path (where you `configuration.yaml` is).
+If you are a Home Assistant Core user, the default directory is called `media` under the configuration path (where you `configuration.yaml` is).

 Files served from `media` are protected by the Home Assistant authentication